- Click here to view information and enroll/download your 1098-T IRS form

 Q: When will I receive my Form 1098-T’s?

 A: For those who qualify to receive one, Form 1098-T is available electronically on the 1098TForms.com website.
 Herring Bank provides a link on the AccessKC web portal.
 (A link is also provided on Kilgore.edu.)
 Students must specifically OPT IN to receive their 1098-T electronically.
 Electronically received 1098-T’s may be saved, printed, or emailed.
-For students who do not specifically opt to receive their 1098-T electronically, paper forms will be printed and mailed from Herring Bank by January 31, 2018.
+For students who do not specifically opt to receive their 1098-T electronically, paper forms were printed and mailed from Herring Bank.
 Please allow 7-10 business days for mailed forms.

 Q: Is there a special circumstance that might prevent me from receiving my 1098-T?

 A: Yes!
-If we do not have your social security number or if the number we have on file is invalid, you will not receive a 1098-T, and you need to complete a W9-S. (These were mailed in November 2017.)
-If we did not receive your W9-S by Jan.
-2, 2018, your 1098-T will not be mailed or available electronically by Jan.
-31, 2018.
-Kilgore College will send two additional files to Herring Bank – one in February and one in March.
-Once we receive your W9-S, we will include your information in the next available file.
+If we do not have your social security number or if the number we have on file is invalid, you will not receive a 1098-T, and you need to complete a W9-S. (These were mailed in October 2018.)

 Q: Can I call the Business Office or see someone at the Cashier’s Window with questions on my 1098-T?